“Helping people develop a deeper relationship with Jesus Christ.”

 The Holy Spirit, the third person of the Trinity of God, draws people to Christ by convicting them of their sins.
 He also lives inside all believers (Acts 2:38).
 He is a comforter, and helps us live Christ-like lives.
 He gives us spiritual gifts to carry out his purpose in the church and in the world.

 The Church is a group of Christ-followers who gather together as a community for encouragement, worship, service, prayer, spiritual and emotional healing, Bible teaching, and accountability.
 Our purpose for existence is to worship the One True God and to fulfill the Great Commission, to serve and reach lost people, to baptize them into Christ and to continue to teach them how to be completely devoted followers of Jesus Christ.
 (Matthew 28:18 – 20)

 How Is The Church Led?

 The head of the Florissant Church of Christ is Jesus Christ.
 As a church, we seek to reflect His priorities in all we do and how we do it.
 No decision is ever made that would knowingly contradict any of Jesus’ teaching.
 In addition, through the guidance of the Holy Spirit (who lives in us), we desire to discern God’s direction for us as a church.
 Whenever we implement something new, it is with much prayer and with a desire to do God’s will.
-We always try to keep our eyes open to the next step God wants us to take.
+We always try to keep our eyes and hearts open to the next step God wants us to take.